Carmelleonie/binary_trees/README.md

-Write a function that inserts a node as the left-child of another node
+Write a function that inserts a node as the right-child of another node